aufau/SaberMod/README.rst

 License
 =======

-LCC is Copyright (c) 1991-1998 by AT&T, Christopher W. Fraser, and David R. Hanson.
-More information in code/tools/lcc/COPYRIGHT
+LCC 4.1 is Copyright (c) 1991-1998 by AT&T, Christopher W. Fraser and David R. Hanson, and available under a non-free licence.
+You can find it in code/tools/lcc/COPYRIGHT.
+LCC version bundled with this SDK comes from ioquake3 and it has been slightly modified by it's developers.

 Remaining parts of JK2 SDK GPL are licensed under GPLv2 as free software.
 Read LICENSE.txt and readme-raven.txt to learn more.
 According to it, among other things, you are obliged to distribute full source code of your mods alongside them, or at least a written offer to ship it (eg a HTTP download link inside a .pk3 file)

+Q3ASM is Copyright (c) id Software and ioquake3 developers.

 Trivia
 ------